EPA's Role in International Trade

 In addition, the NAAEC established the Commission for Environmental Cooperation (CEC) to address regional environmental concerns, help prevent potential trade and environmental conflicts, promote the effective enforcement of environmental law, and to monitor the environmental effects of the NAFTA.

-NAFTA also prompted the creation of the North American Development Bank (NADB) and its sister institution, the Border Environment Cooperation Commission (BECC).
+NAFTA also prompted the creation of the North American Development Bank (NADB).

 Learn more about: